 Respiratory Quotient

-Free Respiratory Quotient revision notes for OCR A Level Biology – covering specification points 5.2.2 (j) and 5.2.2 (k).
+Free Respiratory Quotient OCR A Level Biology revision notes – covering specification points 5.2.2 (j) and 5.2.2 (k).

 The respiratory quotient (RQ) is a ratio reported as a single number that indicates which respiratory substrate is (most likely) being used by an organism.